gravitational/teleport/rfd/0151-database-permission-management.md

 stored procedure will iterate over all schemas and objects within, revoking the access to each individual object.

-Additionally, the permissions _may_ be updated if a schema change is detected.
+Updating the permissions due to schema change is a feature that is out of scope of initial implementation.

-The permissions also _may_ be updated if the role definition in the backend changes, but the cost of implementing such a feature should be weighed against the benefits it would provide.
-The list of roles for a given user is unchanging in the scope of a single connection, so this is not an element that may change.
+Similarly, the permissions will not be updated due to changed role definition.
+Finally, the list of roles for a given user is unchanging in the scope of a single connection, so this is not an element that may change.

 To avoid confusion regarding the source of access, `db_permissions` will be mutually exclusive with `db_roles`.